Moving to Assisted Living: What Happens to Your House in Texas?

-If you or a loved one is moving into assisted living or a nursing home, one of the biggest questions is:
+If you or a loved one is moving to assisted living, one of the biggest worries is:

 “What happens to the house?”